ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Function Pointers.md

 Tutorial
 --------

 Remember pointers?
-We used to point to an array of chars then make a string out of them.
+We used them to point to an array of chars then make a string out of them.
 Then things got more interesting when we learned how to control these pointers.
-Now it is time to do something even more interesting with pointers where we point them to functions then call these functions using a pointer.
+Now it is time to do something even more interesting with pointers, using them to point to and call functions.

 ### Why point to a function?

 The first question that may come to your mind is why would we use pointers to call a function when we can simply call a function by its name: `function();` - that's a great question!
 Now imagine the `sort` function where you need to sort an array.
-Sometimes you want to order array elements in an ascending order or decending order.
+Sometimes you want to order array elements in an ascending order or descending order.
 How would you choose?
 Function pointers!

 ### Function Pointer Syntax